-Plenty of business firms looking for LLC Company Formation in Dubai opt for creating a Limited Liability Company.
+Plenty of business firms looking for Mainland Dubai Company Formation opt for creating a Limited Liability Company.
 To form this type of company, a firm should have at least 2 individuals but less than 50 persons.
 The liability of a shareholder is measured against his or her share value.
 The minimum capital required for such a set up in Dubai is AED 300,000 which may vary from one location to another.
 While foreign ownership of the shares is permitted, they must not exceed 49% of company’s capital.
 A Limited Liability Company can take part in any legal activity apart from insurance, banking, and other activities that involve investment of money on behalf of any other entity or party.

 Private Shareholding Company